cyverse-gis/suas-metadata/DeveloperDocumentation.md

 Once iRODS is setup you can add custom rules to the file `/etc/irods/core.re`.

+### Calliope Auth

+Unfortunately, ElasticSearch does not come with any method of authenticating users by default, and gives any user full permissions.
+To circumvent this, a plugin must be used instead to forward authentication requests through Calliope Auth to iRODS.
+Calliope auth is documented in the [Calliope Auth directory](./CalliopeAuth/README.md).

 ### Calliope

 The Calliope client is the core of the Calliope project.
 It is written in Java using JavaFX and runs as a downloadable desktop application.
-Users must import images from a `data source` which is essentially a supplier for image files.
-Currently images may be imported from the data store or from their local PC.
-After importing images, users can upload images to the data store which also triggers elast
+To see more Calliope documentation click [here](./Calliope/README.md).